g-etorri/articles/jncie-self-study/class-of-service-configuration/22-class-of-service.md

 set class-of-service interfaces ae0 unit 0 rewrite-rules exp exp-rewriter protocol mpls-inet-both
 ```

-Now, our backbone is ready to receive the QoS services.
-To simulate a deploy of CoS, we'll use the Customer 3.
+Now, our backbone is ready to handle QoS services.
+To simulate a CoS deployment, we'll use Customer 3.
 Remembering the topology:
 <img width="1617" height="1097" alt="image" src="https://github.com/user-attachments/assets/e795421d-5647-49b9-920b-30106d30e3b1" />

-This customer will have two types of traffic, the normal vpn traffic, and the prioritary vpn traffic.
+This customer will have two types of traffic: normal VPN traffic and priority VPN traffic.
 See the table:
 ```
 | Type of Traffic | Criterion                    | Forwarding Class |
 | --------------- | ---------------------------- | ---------------- |
 | VPN normal      | DSCP 0B000000                | vpn              |
 | VPN prioritary  | Any other DSCP value         | vpn-priority     |
 ```
-The DSCP value is equal as the BE value of our configuration.
-So, we can go to the classifier.
-In the PE-CE interface, to classify two different forwarding-classes, we need to use a MF classifier:
+The DSCP value here is equal to our BE configuration.
+So, let's head to the classifier.
+On the PE-CE interface, to separate traffic into two different forwarding classes based on this criteria, we need to use an MF classifier:
 ```
 set firewall family inet filter classifier-c3 term 1 from dscp be set firewall family inet filter classifier-c3 term 1 then forwarding-class vpn